DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Conclusion

 \section{Conclusion}

 This paper presented DriveVLM-RL, a neuroscience-inspired framework that integrates VLM into RL for safe and deployable autonomous driving.
 Motivated by the brain's dual-pathway cognitive architecture, DriveVLM-RL decomposes semantic reward learning into a Static Pathway for continuous spatial safety assessment and a Dynamic Pathway for attention-gated, multi-frame semantic risk reasoning.
 A hierarchical reward synthesis mechanism fuses these signals with vehicle state information, while an asynchronous pipeline decouples expensive LVLM inference from environment interaction.
-Critically, all VLM components are used exclusively during training and completely removed at deployment, eliminating the latency constraints that plague existing VLM-for-control approaches.
+Critically, all VLM components are used exclusively during training and completely removed at deployment, eliminating the latency constraints that plague existing VLM-as-Control approaches.

-Extensive experiments in CARLA demonstrate that DriveVLM-RL consistently outperforms 13 baseline methods across expert-designed, LLM-based, and VLM-based reward paradigms, achieving an 84\% collision rate reduction over ChatScene-SAC and a 60\% test success rate with collision severity reduced from 10.09 to 0.29~km/h.
+Extensive experiments in CARLA demonstrate that DriveVLM-RL consistently outperforms 11 baseline methods across expert-designed, LLM-based, and VLM-based reward paradigms, attaining the highest test success rate (57\%) and route completion together with the longest travel distance, while reducing collision severity from 10.09~km/h for the strongest VLM-based baseline to 1.75~km/h.
 Under the extreme no-reward-after-collision setting, DriveVLM-RL maintains low collision rates throughout training, demonstrating that the policy internalizes predictive safety through semantic reasoning rather than penalty-driven avoidance.
-Cross-town generalization and PPO transferability experiments further confirm the robustness and algorithm-agnostic nature of the framework.
+Its advantage is most pronounced in safety under distribution shift: DriveVLM-RL attains the lowest collision severity in every out-of-distribution town (mean $4.93$~km/h vs.\ roughly $11$~km/h for baselines) and leads the high-density regime.
+By construction, the semantic reward synthesis is decoupled from policy optimization, so the framework integrates with standard RL algorithms without modification.

 Several directions remain open for future work.
 First, performance in structurally dissimilar environments such as highway-style and multi-level road layouts remains limited, highlighting the need for richer semantic vocabularies beyond pedestrian-rich urban scenarios.
 Second, the current framework is validated in simulation; bridging the sim-to-real gap for deployment on physical vehicles (e.g., Sky-Drive \citep{huang2025sky}) will require addressing sensor noise, domain shift in visual observations, and real-time safety constraints.
 Third, investigating online reward adaptation where the language goal vocabulary evolves during training could further improve long-tail robustness.
 Finally, extending the dual-pathway architecture to multi-agent settings represents a promising direction toward human-level generalization in autonomous driving.